PowerUpX/PowerUpSwift/README.md

 ## Requirements-->

-## Why
+## Why?
-Apple doesn\'t provide some useful utilities to make our lives easier.
+Apple doesn't provide some useful utilities to make our lives easier.
 This might be for a (good) reason.
 My experience in iOS Development is brutally painful.
 It's usually difficult to implement a simple basic feature that you can easily do in Android built-in.
 I created this library to save time, to be more productive, and to be **DRY** (*Don't Repeat Yourself*).

-#### Start using PowerUpSwift now at work or on your personal projects!
+<h3>Start using PowerUpSwift now at work or on your personal projects!</h3>

 ## Installation